 Solar Orbiter is also a collaboration between ESA and NASA where a launcher will be provided by NASA, and one instrument and one sensor will be contributed from the United States.

-Solar Orbiter is scheduled for launch in 2018.
+Solar Orbiter was launched on Feb 10, 2020, from Cape Canaveral in the US.
 The mission lifetime will be 7 years.